yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 showRightNav: true
 ---

-Use xCluster disaster recovery (DR) to recover from an unplanned outage (failover) or to perform a planned switchover.
+Use xCluster Disaster Recovery (DR) to recover from an unplanned outage (failover) or to perform a planned switchover.
 Planned switchover is commonly used for business continuity and disaster recovery testing, and failback after a failover.

 A DR configuration consists of the following: